-Attorney Lourdes M. Zorrilla is the managing attorney at Zorrilla & Silvestrini.
-She limits her practices to Estate planning, Probate Administration and Birth Certificate Issues in Puerto Rico.
+Attorney Lourdes M. Zorrilla is the managing attorney and principal at Zorrilla & Silvestrini.
+She limits her practices to Estate planning, Probate Administration, Real Estate and Birth Certificate Issues in Puerto Rico.

 She grew up in Dorado, Puerto Rico.
 She received her undergraduate degree in Business Administration from the University of Puerto Rico.
 After completing her BBA, she interned for one of Puerto Rico's premier financial institutions, before entering the University of Puerto Rico Law School where she received her Juris Doctorate.

 While in law school, she worked in the Federal District Court of Puerto Rico under the Honorable Judge Aida Deldago, the sitting Chief Justice for the United States District Court for Puerto Rico.
 She also participated in the University of Puerto Rico Community Outreach Legal Aid Service Center helping local, economically challenged communities with their legal needs.

 Attorney Zorrilla, focuses on probate or inheritance cases involving Puerto Rico(”sucesiones”), such as (inheritance issues, contesting validity of wills, transferring property or assets from the “decedent “ or person who died to their heirs), and registering inheritance rights for a property in the Registry of Property ("Registro de la Propiedad").
 In addition, she does transactional work in Puerto Rico, such as contracts transfering property, drafting wills (testamentos), intervivos trusts ("fideicomisos"), Grantor Trusts (fideicomisos para beneficio del fideicomitente), testamentary trusts, deeds ("escrituras") and other legal documents.